Don has been an avid traveler and motorhome owner for most of his life. He shares his experiences along with valuable tips for RV owners.

-Although there are several popular hitches in use in America, you will find that almost any vehicle can tow some amount of weight if it is connected and operated properly.
+Although there are several popular hitches in use in America, you will find that almost any vehicle can tow some amount of weight if it is connected to the load and then operated properly.
 But how much can they actually tow safely?

-You would never consider attempting to tow a large heavy camper, of any kind, with a small under-powered vehicle, of over-load a vehicle with an obviously excessive weight.
+You would never consider attempting to tow a large heavy camper, of any kind, with a small under-powered vehicle, or over-load a vehicle with an obviously excessive weight.

-Either of these conditions can not only cause serious damage to your towing vehicle and your towed trailer, but could put you and anyone else on the road with you in serious danger.
+Not only can these extreme conditions cause serious damage to your towing vehicle and even your towed trailer, but they could put you and anyone else on the road with you in serious danger.

-The problem, for so many of us RVers either novice or expert, is that we often do not know how to calculate the true and safe weight limits for what their existing vehicle can tow, or especially how to decide whether a vehicle they are about to buy can safely tow their trailer.
+The problem for so many of us RVers, whether a novice or an expert, is that we often do not know how to calculate the true and safe weight limits for what their existing vehicle can tow, or know how to quickly decide whether a vehicle they are about to buy can safely tow their trailer.

 First of all, if you are going to tow anything, regardless of whether it is a small trailer, a camper-trailer, or a big fifth wheel, you need to know your individual states' rules for towing.